Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 1. Unknown product and user

-If it is your first time to learn about the product, especially anything that is meant for intake, we are wary as messing around with our health is something that most of us won’t take for granted.
+If it is your first time learning about the product, especially anything that is meant for intake, we are wary as messing around with our health is something that most of us won’t take for granted.

-Even if the seller claims using it and has benefited, if you hardly know the person, it is likely you won’t believe it 100%.
-Unless you know the person before and has seen the transformation.
+Even if the seller claims using it and has benefited, if you hardly know the person, likely, you won’t believe it 100%.
+Unless you know the person before and have seen the transformation.

 2. Unable to assert product knowledge or product segment authority

-I think a product seller must really know a product so well and how it fares better to known brands available in the market.
+I think a product seller must know a product so well and how it fares better than known brands available in the market.

 If it is a multivitamin product, then why would I let go of my current brand?
-Unless you can show me a side-by-side comparison on why it is better.
+Unless you can show me a side-by-side comparison of why it is better.

 3. The motivation to make money online and offline.

-Definitely, almost everyone wants to earn something extra.
+Almost everyone wants to earn something extra.
 But if we can earn from a product or service we truly believe in.
-Have tried ourselves and it served us well, the natural inclination to refer it to others, and if better, earn from it, will come.
+Have tried it ourselves and it served us well, the natural inclination to refer it to others, and if better, earn from it, will come.

 Is MLM sustainable online?

-To build a sustainable MLM business online, I think sellers should note of the following:
+To build a sustainable MLM business online, I think sellers should note the following:

 1. Start with tried and tested credible products to build your identity on.